 First and foremost, says Tim Cameron, he is a passionate follower of Christ.
-From there he is a husband of 47 years (Annamae [Burroughs], 1968-72) and father of five great kids, seven marvelous grandchildren, and two matchless goddaughters.
-Tim was an original TITAN basketball player.
-After graduation, he spent nine years working at the university—as an adjunct professor and as director of Admissions and Financial Aid for the graduate and undergraduate schools.
-Following his tenure at ORU, Tim was in public school education for 15 years, serving primarily as senior high school principal at large schools.
-He then served for 14 years as head of school at one of the largest private schools in Oklahoma.
-He has always served as an elder in the Body of Christ—currently serving at Believers Church in Tulsa.
+From there he is a husband of 47 years (Annamae [Burroughs] ’72) and father of five beautiful kids, seven marvelous grandchildren, and two matchless goddaughters.
+Tim was an original Titan basketball player.
+After graduation, he worked at ORU as an adjunct professor and director of Admissions and Financial Aid for the graduate and undergraduate schools.
+Following his tenure at ORU, Tim was in public school education, serving primarily as senior high school principal at large institutions.
+He then served as head of school at one of the largest private schools in Oklahoma.
+He has always served as an elder in the Body of Christ and currently serves at Believers Church in Tulsa.
 Annamae also travels yearly in international missions.
-On the vocational side, Tim is an ordained minister, writes, speaks, and ministers the Word.
-He authored the Amazon best-seller The Forty-Day Word Fast; his newest book is 40 Days Through the Prayers of Jesus.
-Tim served on the Alumni Board of Directors in the 1980s and appreciates the opportunity to serve the Lord again at ORU.
+On the vocational side, Tim is an ordained minister who writes, speaks, and ministers the Word.
+He authored the Amazon bestseller The Forty-Day Word Fast; his newest book is 40 Days Through the Prayers of Jesus.
 Alumni in Segment 1 are invited to join Tim on the Facebook page, ORU Segment 1 Alumni 1968-79.
+Tim served on the Alumni Board in the 1980s and appreciates the opportunity to serve the Lord again at ORU.
+He is the board’s chaplain.

 Gary Crouch graduated with a degree in English Bible in 1978 and an accounting degree in 1982.
 As a CPA he purchased a tax preparation business in Tulsa.
 After 20 years he added partners and switched focus to business technology services.
 Gary belongs to the AICPA, OSCPA, ITA, and TAHRA, and has earned the CITP designation.
 Gary met his wife, Cindy Johnson, working in the ORU bookstore; they married in 1982.
 Their daughter, Christina, graduated from ORU in 2014 (B.S., Business Administration) and she now works as social media marketer for Gary’s business.
 Gary has been active in social and faith-based nonprofit boards.
 He is the treasurer and a board member of SpiritLife Church (Evangelistic Temple) and vice chair on the Finance Committee of the IPHC denomination.
 He also serves on the AICPA CITP Credentials Committee.
 He currently serves as president of the ORU Golden Eagle Club.